cloudflare/cloudflare-docs/content/workers/testing/vitest/get-started/write-your-first-test.md

 ### Add Configuration Options via Miniflare

-[Miniflare](https://miniflare.dev), which also powers [Wrangler's](/workers/wrangler/) local bindings, can be used for advanced configuration.
+Under the hood, the Workers Vitest pool uses [Miniflare](https://miniflare.dev), the same simulator that powers [`wrangler dev`'s](/workers/wrangler/) local mode.
+Options can be passed directly to Miniflare for advanced configuration.

 For example, to add bindings that will be used in tests, you can add `miniflare` to `defineWorkersPoolOptions` like this: